MuYikl1990/list-django-drf-react/README.md

 # list-django-drf-react
 ----------------------------
-## A concept of separating frontend from backend, and using Django REST framework
+## A concept of separating frontend from backend, whih using Django REST framework for providing API endpoints to React.